cyborginstitute/taskfile/docs/source/index.rst

   - Sphinx
   - Git
   - File systems and text files.
-  - Emacs' markdown mode, occur, and deft.Eli
+  - Emacs' markdown mode, occur, and deft.
   - Pretty much anything else you want.

 - Using GNU make, makes it possible for the aggregation operation to